Most Fulfillment Cost Explained

-Onboarding and Setup Fee
+Cost #1: Onboarding and Setup Fee

 Typically, this fee is a one-time charge and usually falls within the range of USD 100 to USD 1000, subject to your location.

-Sometimes referred to as inbound fees, handling in, or inventory in, the terminology doesn't really matter.
-What's important is understanding that this step involves your stock arriving at the 3PL's warehouse and what they do with it when it does.
-The 3PL team unloads the stock from the vehicle, opens the boxes to count the units against the packing list or Shipping Notice, reports any product damage, enters inventory data into their WMS, and applies labels if necessary.
+The 3PL team unloads the stock from the vehicle, opens the boxes to count the units against the packing list or shipping notice, and reports any product damage.
+Finally, they enter inventory data into their WMS and apply labels if necessary.

-Here's a breakdown of typical pricing for inventory receiving in most 3PL fulfillment centers:
+Here's a breakdown of typical pricing:

 - Per pallet: Usually ranges from USD 5 to USD 20